probablykasper/my-bash-scripts/README.md

 # Install

 1. Download the scripts and put them in whatever folder you want.
 In my case, they are in `~/dev/my-bash-scripts/bin`.
-2. Now you need to make the scripts executable.
-You can do that by running `chmod +x <YOUR_FOLDER>/*`.
+2. Make the scripts executable by running `chmod +x <YOUR_FOLDER>/*`.
-3. Lastly, add the folder to your PATH, so you can call the scripts by their filename in your terminal from anywhere.
+3. Add the folder to your PATH, so you can call the scripts by their filename in your terminal from anywhere.
 Edit the file named `.bash_profile` (or create it if it does not exist).
 Add the following line to it: `export PATH=<YOUR_FOLDER>:$PATH`.

 # Scripts